CaveMobster/firebot-setups/Credits/README.md

 This setup adds end credits to show at the end of the stream.

 ## What it does
-The bot collects the names of all of the below, puts them in files and then creates an html file out of all those files that you can include in a browser source in OBS.
+The bot collects the names of all of the below, puts them in files and then updates the html file you created, which you can include in a browser source in OBS.
 When a certain event hasn't happened, for example if you didn't get any tips, it will exclude that block from the credits.
 The files get cleared every time Firebot starts, but you can also use a command or use your stream deck.
 - Mods
 - Follows
 - Subs & resubs